hwikgren/PNANetwork/DocumentNameExtraction/Readme.md

 <<Name of the scholar who wrote the PNA entry
 ```

-### THE WORKFLOW of extracting document names from the tex files
+#### THE WORKFLOW of extracting document names from the text files:

 Further details can be found in the commented code in src/PNATextExtractor.java.
 See textfileExample.txt for a small extract from a text file.